nguyenalter/InfiniteIntegerCalculator/README.md

 ## Features

-The calculator can handle.
+The calculator can handle very large inputs.
 In addition, it has some utilities to view calculation history, delete it or even save it locally.

 ## Demo